German Blue Ram Care Guide: The Most Beautiful Dwarf Cichlid (That’s Not for Beginners)

 Fish owners love German blue rams for their ever pleasing nature and beautiful aesthetics.
 And rightfully so, German blue rams thrive in community tanks even with their non-cichlid mates.
 However, they may seem aggressive; they are more “bark than bite”.

-You can keep them alone, but it is recommended to keep them in pairs and avoid putting two males in an aquarium until your tank is exceptionally large.
+You can keep them alone, but you need to to keep them in pairs and avoid putting two males in an aquarium until your tank is exceptionally large.

 German Blue Ram Tank Mates